 HDMI/VIDEO input control button Assigned task INPUT/OK button Displays the audio/video input selection window.
-Select the input among three sources (HDMI input, video input, and computer input) with the ♠/♣ buttons and press the INPUT/OK button.
+Select the input among three sources (HDMI input, video input, and computer input) with the + / ◆ buttons and press the INPUT/OK button.
 This button also executes your selection on the OSD menu.
 While the HDMI input or the video input is selected, the corresponding indicator light illuminates in green (page 17).
-MENU button Shows/hides the OSD menu on your computer screen.
-MENU !
-The Touch screen function and the Edge Access are not available on the OSD menu.
-VOL (+/-) buttons Increase (+) or decrease (-) the volume. + vol - The volume control buttons, including the muting button, on the wireless keyboard work only on the Windows operating system while the operating system is running regardless of the current audio/video input source.
-Navigate through options on the OSD menu. ÷ •
+Shows/hides the OSD menu on your computer screen.
+VOL (+/-) buttons Increase (+) or decrease (-) the volume. + vol - The volume control buttons, including the muting button, on the wireless keyboard work only on the Windows operating system while the operating system is running regardless of the current audio/video input source. ♠/♣ (Up/Down) buttons Navigate through options on the OSD menu.